 - Affiliate marketing

-Another option is getting other persons to market your business in exchange for a share of the sales – marketing.
-You can choose to do so through an marketing network where you don’t have to manage the logistics of your program.
+Another option is getting other persons to market your business in exchange for a share of the sales – affiliate marketing.
+You can choose to do so through an affiliate marketing network where you don’t have to manage the logistics of your affiliate program.
 Or you can create your own.

 Making a success of your e-commerce business